Snow White (Disney character): Characteristics

 Snow White is a princess, described by her stepmother's Magic Mirror as having "hair as black as ebony, lips as red as the rose, skin as white as snow."
-Though she is first seen in rags at the film's beginning, Snow White is most well known for her iconic dress with a blue bodice, puffy red and blue striped sleeves, an ankle-length yellow skirt with a self-sewn white petticoat and a high white collar.
-Along with yellow shoes, a brown cape with a red interior, and a red bow in her hair.
+Though she is first seen in rags at the film's beginning, Snow White is most well known for her iconic dress with a blue bodice, puffy red and blue striped sleeves, an ankle-length yellow skirt with a self-sewn white petticoat and a high white collar, along with yellow shoes, a brown cape with a red interior, and a red bow in her hair.

 Snow White is innocent, kind, gentle, sweet, and cheerful.
 Her generous, trusting and helpful nature can cause her trouble, as other people might take advantage of it, such as her vain and evil stepmother.
 Although she is sensitive and soft-spoken, she can be energetic, stern and sarcastic to a degree, such as when she told the Dwarfs to wash their hands or when she scolded the birds for "frightening the poor old lady [the Queen disguised as an old peddler woman]".
 Snow White is motherly, compassionate and delights in keeping house for the lovable Seven Dwarfs while she waits to meet her beloved prince again.
 With her kindness and ethereal beauty, Snow White charms every creature in the kingdom except the Queen.
 She also shows great resilience and an inner strength against adversity.

 Description

 In the original film, Snow White is depicted with black bobbed hair, brown eyes and skin as white as snow.
 She wears subtle make-up and rouge.
-The red color of her lips and cheeks resembles the red color of the apple which sends her into a deep sleep.
+The red color of her lips and cheeks resembles the red color of the poisoned apple that puts her to sleep.
 She is not yet an adult woman, but a girl in her puberty years.
 Her plump face is a characteristic typically associated with good health and kindness.

-Snow White's clothing is traditionally feminine, and rather prudish in covering as much skin as possible.
+Snow White's clothing is traditionally feminine, and conservative in covering as much skin as possible.
 Her main costume is a long dress, with a white collar, blue and puffy sleeves with red slashing, a yellow skirt, and a laced petticoat.
 She also wears a brown cape with a red interior, high-heeled shoes with a bow-like ribbon on each of them, and a red ribbon on her hair.